From the Table: News from The Good Table Community

 The trellis doesn't create life, it supports it.
 A framework and foundation where life can grow, rather than a rigid cage that confines it.
 That's the spirit behind the structures and foundations being proposed: simple, minimal, adaptable, designed not to control but to serve the flourishing of churches, ministries, and Jesus followers already growing and bearing fruit in their local places within the Canadian context.

 The Draft Policies they’ve created reflect this spirit, including a Code of Conduct rooted in our shared values and identity along with a Consensus Decision-Making Model that emphasizes prayer and discernment over majority voting.
 These are not meant to be bureaucratic documents.
-They are an attempt, as best we can today, to put our values and identity into practice in the way we organize ourselves for mutual support.
+They are an attempt to put our values and identity into practice in the way we organize ourselves for mutual support.

 If you haven't yet filled out the Pastoral and Church Membership Survey, we'd warmly invite you to do so.
 Your experience, your story, and your voice are exactly what this process needs.